 And now that I have this 5-minute spinach pesto recipe, I’ll never have to throw away a slimy piece of spinach again…

 Because that’s what usually ends up happening, right?
-You buy a bag of spinach, use it for one or two recipes, and then it sits in a drawer in the fridge getting nice and slimy and gross and entirely inedible.
+You buy a bag of spinach, use it for one or two recipes, and then it sits in a drawer in the fridge getting slimy and gross and entirely inedible.

 Let’s stop this madness, okay?
-Making spinach pesto is a super-easy way to reduce food waste while feeding your family, very similar to the thought process behind carrot top pesto.
+Making spinach pesto is a super-easy way to reduce food waste while feeding your family, very similar to the thought process behind Carrot Top Pesto.

-- fresh herbs (usually basil)
+- Fresh herbs (usually fresh basil leaves)

-- pine nuts
+- Pine nuts

 - Parmesan cheese

 - Fresh Spinach.
 As much as I love fresh herbs, we’ve got that bag of spinach to use up, remember?
+Plus, fresh baby spinach is going to be easier on the budget than fresh basil or parsley.
+A bagged spinach and kale mix works too.

 Step 1.
 In a food processor or in a blender (I used the Twister Jar in my Blendtec), add the olive oil and two handfuls of the spinach and blend.
 Add additional spinach in subsequent batches, blending after each addition.
+Blending in batches gives you the smoothest finished pesto.

 Step 2.
-Add the cashews, garlic cloves, the juice and zest of one lemon, salt, andpepper.
+Add the cashews, garlic cloves, the juice, and zest of one lemon, salt, and pepper.
 Blend.

 Step 3.
 Add the Parmesan cheese and blend.
 Taste and add additional salt, pepper, lemon juice, and/or lemon zest as desired.
 I personally like the lemon flavor, so I end up adding the full amount of lemon juice, lemon zest, salt, and pepper.